James Lockyer (architect): Biography

 Lockyer served his pupillage under Robert Abraham before forming his own office.
 Lockyer worked mostly in London where he designed buildings in Oxford Street and New Bond Street.
 Perhaps his best known work in the capital was the Royal College of Chemistry in Central London in 1846, long since demolished.
-His provincial work included the Spa Pump Room, including the nearby Spa Hotel, in Hockley, Essex.
+His provincial work included the Spa Pump Room, together with the nearby Spa Hotel, in Hockley, Essex.
 Both buildings survive, with the Pump Room being designated as a Grade II listed building.

 In 1852 Lockyer re-designed the facade of what is now the Grade I listed White's Club, in Westminster, London.
-Two years later, he was instructed to carry out the design on Heal's new property in Tottenham Court Road.
-The following year he rebuilt the facade of 10 Henrietta Street and then, in 1861, the neighbouring property at 9 Henrietta Street, both Grade II listed buildings.
+In 1855 he rebuilt the facade of 10 Henrietta Street and then, in 1861, the neighbouring property at 9, both Grade II listed buildings.

 Personal life

 Lockyer married Anne Elizabeth née Morant at St George's, Hanover Square, London, on 27 July 1822.
-Together they had two sons, James (b.1825) and Gilbert (b.1838).
-James Morant Lockyer was also an architect, designing the Heals building on Tottenham Court Road, before losing his sight.
-(James became a successful coachbuilder ref?), whilst Gilbert followed his father into the architectural profession.
+Together they had two sons who later became architects; James Morant (b.1824/5–1865), who, in 1852, designed the first Heal's store in Tottenham Court Road, and Gilbert (b.1838), who later inherited his father's business.